yoavg/nlp2025-2026/ass2/README.md

 **Important Note:** Your final grammar should handle everything from part B.2, plus both of the phenomena you chose to add.
 This means you have to worry about how your rules might interact with one another.
 Good interactions will elegantly use the same rule to help describe two phenomena.
 Bad interactions will allow your program to generate ungrammatical sentences, which will hurt your grade.

-# Part B: Contextualized Vectors, Parts of Speech, and Named Entities (80 points)
+# Part B: Contextualized Vectors, Parts of Speech, and Named Entities (60 points)

-This part of the assignment will have you working with word vectors (both static and contextualized) in the context of sequence tagging tasks.
+This part of the assignment will have you working with contextualized word vectors in the context of sequence tagging tasks.

 You will also explore the concepts of _Part-of-speech (POS) tagging_ and _named-entity-recognition (NER)_.

 ## B.0 Warmup on Contextualized Vectors